Jeffrey Epstein’s Friends, Possibly Bill Clinton, May Be ‘Breathing A Sign Of Relief,’ Says Deroy Murdock

 — Bill Mitchell (@mitchellvii) August 9, 2019

 Per The Inquisitr, Epstein has long been treated well despite his legal troubles.
-He received a cushy 13-month sentence that allowed for work release for soliciting and procuring prostitution from an underage prostitute and during this stint, his cell door was reportedly left open.
+He received a cushy 13-month sentence that allowed for work release.
+Even after soliciting and procuring prostitution from an underage prostitute and during this stint, his cell door was reportedly left open.

-He also reportedly received lavish lunches delivered to his office during his time at work as well as visits from young girls.
-But the visitation logs of these girls are reportedly missing, which makes it difficult to determine if they were underage.
+He also reportedly received lavish lunches delivered to his office during his time while he worked.
+He also was visited by young girls.
+However, the visitation logs accounting for these girls are reportedly missing, making it difficult to determine if they were underage.

-Epstein was facing up to 45 years in prison for the most recent charges against him — sexually exploiting and abusing underage girls.
+Epstein was facing up to 45 years in prison for the most recent charges against him which were sexually exploiting and abusing underage girls.
 At the time of this death, he had pled not guilty to the crimes and was denied bail.